 - The emergency room physician will see you.
 The amount of time you will have to wait will depend on your specific needs and how busy the emergency room is.
 SJHH has many student doctors working in the emergency room.
 If a student doctor sees you first, you will then have to wait until the student doctor discusses your problem with the emergency room physician and the doctor comes to see you.

 - The doctor may order some investigations such as blood work or an x-ray.

-- The clinician or doctor from EPT will meet with you as soon as possible.
+- The clinician or doctor from PES will meet with you as soon as possible.
 As part of your assessment, the clinician or doctor will ask you many questions to try and understand your problem and how you are feeling.

 - The clinician may ask your permission to contact members of your family, your family doctor or therapist, or another hospital where you have been treated in the past.
-Except in an emergency, your permission is need to do this.
+Except in an emergency, your permission is needed to do this.
 This information is an important part of the assessment.

 - When the clinician has gathered all the information he/she will discuss your problems with the psychiatrist or senior resident in psychiatry.

 - The psychiatrist or senior resident will then come to talk to you and may ask some additional questions.

 - Once all the information has been gathered the clinician and doctor will meet with you to make a decision about what care we can offer.
 They may recommend that you come into hospital, that you go home with follow-up information, or that you wait in the EPAU for further assessment.

 - PES will work with you to develop the best plan for you, however sometimes you may not agree completely with the final decision.
 At times people have to stay in hospital when they do not want to.
 The Mental Health Act permits this to happen for your safety.

 True to the mission and values of SJHH please remember that at all times the members of the Emergency Psychiatry Team will do their best to provide quality, compassionate care to all of our patients.

 If you have questions, please discuss them with any member of the team.